Free Race Preview above

 A strong stretch run saw him break the tape in 2:08:59, making him one of the ten fastest U.S. marathoners of all time.
 Droddy, Bennie, Fauble, Butler, Smith and Iacofano all dipped under 2:10:00 as well—the most Americans to break the barrier in one race…ever.

-THE WOMEN’S RACE:
+2020 WOMEN’S RACE:

 The pre-race hype for the women’s race was all about Sara Hall’s quest to set the then American record (2:19:36) set by Deena Kastor in 2006.
 A group of four male pacers were tasked with leading Hall around The Marathon Project course.
 One mile into the race though, Hall had company.
 Kellyn Taylor, who had remained quiet beforehand about whether or not she’d try and challenge Hall, was right there.
 Behind them a chase group formed with Emma Bates, Stephanie Bruce and Keira D’Amato being paced by Ben Bruce and Olympic medalist Nick Willis.